 Incorporate AI into your marketing strategy

 AI is the future (whether or not this functionality will take our jobs is another matter).
-We originally wrote this article in 2019 and updated it to continue delivering value.
-And you may have heard of and are using ChatGPT, which has taken the world by storm!
+We originally wrote the article you are reading in 2019 and updated it to continue delivering value.
+Perhaps you may have heard of, and are using—ChatGPT—which has taken the world by storm!